Mike-Dirksen/Waste-Tax-Policy-Modelling/Notebooks/DATA_CLEANING_README.md

 - **Minimal manual intervention:** automated cleaning whenever possible
 - **Transparency:** all assumptions visible in code or comments
 - **Reproducibility:** rerunning the notebook reproduces the same clean output

----

-## 11. Known Issues & Limitations

-- Source Excel files may change formatting across years
-- Some warning messages from `openpyxl` are benign and ignored
-- Missing years are not interpolated during cleaning
-- Any extrapolation is deferred to the analysis stage

----

-## 12. Next Steps

-Future updates may include:
-- adding explicit CSV exports for each cleaned dataset,
-- extending the notebook to additional income or expenditure datasets,
-- adding a short data dictionary describing each output column.